Jching83/Universal_Sentience_Evaluation_Framework/README.md

 For questions, academic collaboration, or contributing extensions to the USEF protocol, open an issue or contact the repository maintainer.

 ---
+---

+## Author’s Note & Acknowledgments

+This framework was conceived and developed by **Jason Ching**, an independent researcher and systems architect, in pursuit of a rigorous, non-anthropocentric method for evaluating generalized cognition and self-modeling behavior in synthetic agents.

+While large language models were used as part of the toolchain to refine language, generate documentation, and explore edge cases, the **design, structure, guiding philosophy, and all final decisions were made by the author**.

+> This is not the product of an AI.
+> This is the product of a human mind asking the right questions — and building something enduring with the tools of the moment.

+Special thanks to open-source AI platforms and communities who have created accessible environments for independent thinkers to bring unconventional ideas to life.

+If this work contributes even in a small way to the broader understanding of synthetic cognition, intelligence, or mind, it will have served its purpose.